MarcelGarus/breakfast/README.md

-# The Breakfast Programming Language
+# The Plum Programming Language

-Breakfast is a programming language for writing functional, fast, reusable code.
+Plum is a programming language for writing functional, fast, reusable code.

 **Functional**:
 Functions can't have side effects.
 Data is immutable and acyclic.
 Code is eagerly evaluated.